healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 #### EHR Pre-Instllation Steps:

-* Confirm that your endpoint is configured such that the following APIs are active - for full reference, please refer to the [fhir.epic.com](http://fhir.epic.com/) API documentation.
+* Confirm that your endpoint is configured such that the following Search and Create APIs are active - for full reference, please refer to the [fhir.epic.com](http://fhir.epic.com/) API documentation.
         1. api/FHIR/R4/Patient

 #### **Salesforce Pre-Installation Steps:**

-* Ensure your Salesforce Health Cloud org has OmniStudio installed - either the Vlocity HINS package or Core OmniStudio.
+* Ensure your Salesforce Health Cloud org has Core OmniStudio installed.
         1. To verify installation, please navigate to Setup > Installed Packages > OmniStudio.
     2. Enable Identity Provider according to these steps: https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5
 ![](/images/psimage3.png)